 |After installing this update, some customers report that authentication fails for services that require unconstrained delegation after the Kerberos ticket expires (the default is 10 hours).
 For example, the SQL server service fails.|| |

-Microsoft and Avira have identified an issue on devices with Avira antivirus software installed that may cause the system to freeze or hang upon restart after installing this update.
+Microsoft and Avira have identified an issue on devices with Avira antivirus software installed that may cause the system to become unresponsive upon restart after installing this update.

-Microsoft has temporarily blocked devices from receiving this update if Avira antivirus software is installed.We are presently investigating this issue with Avira and will provide an update when available.
+This issue has been resolved.
+Microsoft has removed the temporary block for all affected Windows updates.We are presently investigating this issue with Avira and will provide an update when available.

 How to get this update